4 Reasons to Stop Using Self-Cleaning Oven Feature Immediately

 The extremely high temperature required to run the self-cleaning cycle can significantly compromise major components of your oven.

 These safety features control the temperature settings for conventional cooking.
-They are positioned on top of the oven or the oven walls and can be damaged or “pop” from the high heat.
+They are positioned on top of the stove or the oven walls and can be damaged or “pop” from the high heat.
 This can lead to inaccurate temperature readings to undercook or overcook your food (a health hazard) or make the oven stop working entirely.
 This will also require professional oven repair.

 Electronic boards/Touch panels